jhap1982/giveituruguay/2013/2013-02-02 - The Soccer City Complex FNB Stadium, Johannesburg, South Africa/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Otherside
+3. Otherside
-Look Around
+4. Look Around
-Can't Stop
+5. Can't Stop
-Throw Away Your Television
+6. Throw Away Your Television
-Hollywood (Africa) part of
+7. Hollywood (Africa) part of
-Snow ((Hey Oh))
+8. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Parallel Universe
+11. Parallel Universe
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Suck My Kiss
+14. Suck My Kiss
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-The Power of Equality
+18. The Power of Equality
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away

 ## Notes